Golden Knights' Adin Hill: Set to start Thursday

-Hill is slated to start Thursday at home against Pittsburgh, according to Jesse Granger of The Athletic.
+Hill is expected to start at home against Florida on Thursday, per Jesse Granger of The Athletic.

-Hill will try to bounce back after he surrendered two goals on five shots before being pulled in his last start Dec.
-28. He has an 8-3-1 record, 2.78 GAA and .899 save percentage in 13 contests this season.
-Pittsburgh is on a five-game losing streak, dropping its record to 19-12-6.
+Hill has a 9-3-1 record, 2.73 GAA and .902 save percentage in 15 contests this season.
+He's struggled recently, posting a 3.33 GAA and .896 save percentage in his last three games.
+The Panthers have won three of their last four contests, which brings their record up to 19-19-4.

 More News